PearlPerfect/alx-system_engineering-devops/0x02-shell_redirections/README.md

 TASK 18: Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 Include capital letters as well.
 TASK 19: Replace all characters A and c from input to Z and e respectively.
+TASK 20: A script that removes all letters c and C from input.